FREQUENTLY ASKED QUESTIONS

 Q: If a death occurs at night, can I call the funeral director immediately?

 A: Yes.
 The funeral director is ready to assist you immediately when the death occurs.
-As well as the normal services such as removal of the deceased, the funeral director can help you by answering questions, scheduling the arrangement conference and advising you on what to bring with you.
+As well as the normal services such as removal of the deceased, the funeral director can help you by answering questions, scheduling the arrangement conference, and advising you on what to bring with you.

 Q: What happens if the death occurs out of town?

 A: Your local funeral director can make all arrangements for bringing the remains back for you.
-Your local funeral director will contact a funeral director in the area where the death occurred and arrange for the removal, preparation and shipping.
+Your local funeral director will contact a funeral director in the area where the death occurred and arrange for the removal, preparation, and shipping.
 This is often the most cost-effective way of handling the arrangements.

 Q: Why pre-plan or pre-pay a funeral?

 A: Pre-planning a funeral allows you the opportunity to select a funeral service that meets your needs and wishes.
 It eases the burden on your survivors who might not know what your wishes are.
-Pre-paying a funeral gives you the peace of mind of knowing that the money for your funeral has been set aside.
+Pre-paying for a funeral gives you the peace of mind of knowing that the money for your funeral has been set aside.
 Medicaid allows funds to be set aside for funeral expenses, which is a big consideration when a person must go into a nursing home.